ifurusato/brushless-motor-controller/sphinx-index.rst

 The project operates in one of five hardware modes:

 1. using a **software PWM** from the Raspberry Pi to the motors: does provide a stable frequency
 2. using a **hardware PWM** from the Raspberry Pi to the motors: there are only two hardware PWM pins available on the Raspberry Pi
 3. using an **external PWM controller** such as the TI TLC59711 PWM controller (supplied by an Adafruit board [*]_, see below): requires an additional SPI device but is both stable and there are 12 PWM channels available
 4. connecting via **UART** to either an RP2040 or STM32 microcontroller: the microcontroller reliably handles the PWM to the motors, but may be limited by the performance of the UART

 .. note::
-    One of the options is a microcontroller connected over a UART; with this approach the Raspberry Pi would not be necessary if control of the MotorController were fleshed out as necessary (though beyond the scope of this project).
-That is, e.g., a robot based on a microcontroller could use the MotorController as a component without the Raspberry Pi as master.
+    One of the options is a microcontroller connected over a UART; with this approach the Raspberry Pi would not be necessary if control of the MotorController were fleshed out with a higher-level controller (though beyond the scope of this project).
+    That is, e.g., a robot based solely on a microcontroller could use the MotorController as a design component without the Raspberry Pi as master.

 The motor controller itself includes support for open- or closed-loop control, stall-and-recovery, deadband control, and control by target RPM when operating in